Chiropractic Adjustments in Edmond

 Benefits of Chiropractic Adjustments

-When spinal joints move normally, surrounding tissues function more efficiently.
-Many patients report benefits such as:
+When spinal joints move properly, surrounding tissues function more efficiently.
+Patients may experience:

 Is Chiropractic Adjustment Safe?

-Chiropractic adjustments are considered very safe when performed by a licensed chiropractor who performs a proper examination before treatment.
+Chiropractic adjustments are considered safe when performed by a licensed chiropractor following an appropriate evaluation.

-If your condition requires additional medical evaluation or a different type of care, we will discuss that with you before treatment begins.
+Care is adapted to your condition, age, and comfort level.
+If your condition requires additional evaluation or a different type of care, this will be discussed before treatment begins.

 Chiropractic Adjustments in Edmond

-If you are experiencing back pain, neck pain, headaches, or sciatica, a precise chiropractic adjustment may help restore normal movement and reduce irritation in the spine.
+If you are experiencing back pain, neck pain, headaches, or sciatica, a thorough evaluation can determine whether a chiropractic adjustment is appropriate.

 [Schedule an Appointment ➜]